LZ 104 (L 59): Final fate

 Since the airship was not expected to return from her African mission, no plans for any further missions had been made.
 Another African flight was out of the question, so the ship was then offered for flights to supply the Ottoman army of Enver Pasha in Arabia, or to search for mines off Constantinople, but nothing came of these proposals.
-After several reconnaissance flights and bombing missions, L 59 took off from Jambol to attack the British naval base at Malta, proceeding across the Balkans to the Strait of Otranto.
+After several reconnaissance flights and bombing missions, L 59 took off from Yambol to attack the British naval base at Malta, proceeding across the Balkans to the Strait of Otranto.

 On the evening of 7 April 1918 the surfaced German submarine UB-53 observed the airship approaching from astern.
 Her commanding officer, Oberleutnant zur See Robert Sprenger, reported that he watched her fly past at about 210 m (700 ft), so "close in fact that the details of the gondola could be seen clearly."
 A few minutes later, Sprenger noted two bursts in the air, and shortly afterwards "a gigantic flame enveloped the airship and it nosed down into the water."
 The airship's destruction was not claimed by either the British or the Italians; her loss was officially attributed to an accident.
 None of the 21 crew survived the crash.